 Submittals:

-The Contractor shall submit a design brief [Consultant to ensure that the scope and requirements of the design brief is clearly spelled out in the Contract Documents.
-Consultant to define when in the project schedule the design brief is to be submitted after award of the Contract)] and preliminary drawings.
-The preliminary drawings shall show all major dimensions of the foundation, support structure and steel tank, wall/slab thicknesses, plate thicknesses and high/low water levels.
+The Contractor shall submit a detailed design brief and design drawings.
+The design drawings shall show all major dimensions of the foundation, support structure and steel tank, wall/slab thicknesses, plate thicknesses and high/low water levels.
 The submission shall also include a description including photographs of the architectural finish (rustication) to be used for the concrete support structure, if applicable.

-The Contractor shall submit complete foundation, tank construction, erection, and shop drawings as well as design calculations which shall bear the certification of a professional engineer licensed to practice in the Province of Ontario and experienced in the design of water storage facilities.
-This submittal is due within [56] Working Days of the date of award of the Contract.
-The Contractor shall allow 15 Working Days for review and acceptance by the Consultant which shall be obtained before proceeding with fabrication.
+The Contractor shall submit complete foundation, tank construction, erection, and shop drawings as well as detailed design calculations which shall bear the certification of a professional engineer licensed to practice in the Province of Ontario and experienced in the design of water storage facilities.
+This submittal is due within 60 Working Days of the date of award of the Contract.
+The Contractor shall allow 20 Working Days for review and acceptance by the Consultant which shall be obtained before proceeding with fabrication.

 The required design and analytical procedures shall quantify all of the structural effects and loading conditions included in the Contract Documents and all reference standards in subsection 1.5 above.